crosscon/crosscon_soc/examples/cs_hypervisor_example/README.md

 ```
 ./setup.sh
 ```
 to setup the source files.
-Compile an example with two guests by running
+You can compile the code by running
 ```
 ./build.sh
 ```